awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-maintenancewindowtarget-targets.md

 ## Properties<a name="aws-properties-ssm-maintenancewindowtarget-targets-properties"></a>

 `Key`  <a name="cfn-ssm-maintenancewindowtarget-targets-key"></a>
-User\-defined criteria for sending commands that target instances that meet the criteria\.
+User\-defined criteria for sending commands that target managed nodes that meet the criteria\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`